cold-storage/loglove/README.md

 **Configuration File**

-You may specify a config file with the `LOGLOVE_CONFIG` environment variable.
-Values in the config file will be overridden environment variables.
+You may specify the location of a config file with the `LOGLOVE_CONFIG` environment variable.
+It defaults to `love.config`.
+Values in the config file will be overridden by environment variables.

 ```
 export LOGLOVE_CONFIG='/some/file.conf'